WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Three options to associate ServerName & ServerPort with Access and Error logs missing `%v - canonical ServerName` and `%p - canonical ServerPort` Format Strings described :point_down:

-4 LogFormats & 2 ErrorLogFormats can be loaded and 5 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.
+4 LogFormats & 2 ErrorLogFormats can be loaded and 6 MySQL Stored Procedures can be processed in a single Python `ProcessLogs function` execution.

 Database Schema ***apache_logs*** designed to accommodate unlimited servers & domains.
 Step-by-step guide for easy installation :point_down:

 The accompanying visualization tool for the MySQL Schema ***apache_logs*** is [MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) created in a separate repository.
 The Web interface consists of Express.js web application frameworks with Drill Down Capability & Apache ECharts frameworks for Data Visualization.

+New version with [MaxMind GeoIP2](https://github.com/maxmind/GeoIP2-python) Python API integration will be released end of January with 5 additional tables for IP geolocation data.
+Tables are shown in updated diagram :point_down:
 ## Entity Relationship Diagram of apache_logs schema tables
 ![Entity Relationship Diagram](./assets/entity_relationship_diagram.png)
 Diagram created with open-source database diagrams editor [chartdb/chartdb](https://github.com/chartdb/chartdb)